Subsidiaries of Royal Brunei Airlines

 Royal Brunei Airlines is the national air carrier of Brunei Darussalam.
-In addition to the aircraft business, it also has a number of subsidiaries.
+In addition to its airline business, it also has a number of subsidiaries.

 Abacus Distribution Systems

 Abacus Distribution Systems (Brunei) is a local distributor for the Abacus Global Distribution System in Brunei.
 The Abacus GDS is a subsidiary of Sabre Holdings.
 The Brunei local distribution agency of Abacus was established in August 1990.
 Abacus Brunei is jointly owned by Royal Brunei Airlines and Abacus International.
 Abacus provides travel information and reservations tailored to the Asia-Pacific region, with 30 travel agents with more than 140 terminals in Brunei.

 Brunei International Air Cargo Centre

-Brunei International Air Cargo Centre (BIACC) is a joint-venture company set up in 2002 between Royal Brunei Airlines as the majority shareholder, Circle Freight International and Royal Brunei Technical Services to handle air cargo activities into and out of Brunei.
+Brunei International Air Cargo Centre (BIACC) is a joint-venture company set up in 2002 between Royal Brunei Airlines as the majority shareholder, Circle Freight International, and Royal Brunei Technical Services (RBTS) to handle air cargo activities into and out of Brunei.
 The BIACC also provides service to international freight operators including FedEx at the Brunei International Airport.